Main content | back to top

 We will invest in our existing world-scale plants, to further increase their capacity and efficiency.
 And we will pursue options to invest in the building of new large-scale plants.

 The Shell Chemical LP facility at Geismar, Louisiana

-We have also announced plans for additional capacity at our Jurong Island petrochemicals facilities.
-These investments are expected to add 140,000 tonnes per annum (tpa) of high-purity ethylene oxide (HPEO) capacity, 140,000 tpa of ethoxylation capacity and more than 100,000 tpa of polyols capacity.
+Our plans for to increase capacity at our Jurong Island petrochemicals facilitiesare progressing well.
+Once completed, they are expected to add 140,000 tonnes per annum (tpa) of high-purity ethylene oxide (HPEO) capacity, 140,000 tpa of ethoxylation capacity and more than 100,000 tpa of polyols capacity.

 In the US, our manufacturing site at Geismar, Louisiana is already one of the largest integrated ethylene oxide (EO) and ethoxylation facilities in the world.
-We are considering plans to debottleneck the existing assets, plus invest in a new crude EO unit.
+We are considering plans to debottleneck the existing assets.

 Investing in new growth platforms

 In the US, Shell is assessing the commercial feasibility of a chemicals plant in the Appalachian region.
-This could include a cracker to upgrade locally-produced Marcellus shale gas, a MEG plant and a polyethylene unit to serve customers in the north-east of the US.
+This could include a cracker to upgrade locally-produced Marcellus shale gas and a polyethylene unit to serve customers in the north-east of the US.

 In China, Shell is working with PetroChina and Qatar Petroleum to build a proposed refinery and petrochemicals complex in Zhejiang province.